 How much does a deck cost in Australia?

-Deck costs vary by state and region, but across Australia you can expect to pay $350 to $950 per square metre for a professionally built new deck.
+Across Australia you can expect to pay $350 to $950 per square metre for a professionally built new deck.
 Sydney sits at the higher end of this range due to labour costs and stricter building standards.
-Regional areas typically cost less, while Melbourne and Sydney are comparable.
-Re-decking (new boards on an existing frame) is more affordable at $250 to $600 per m2.

 What’s the average cost for a 20x20 deck?